 Up there, you will get a chance to see the city from above, enjoy a coffee at the cafe, eat at the restaurant, or even start a hike to Ulriken.

-Be sure to also go a bit to the left (if facing the city) up there as there are goats wandering about!
+Be sure to also go a bit to the left (if facing the city) up there, as goats are wandering about!

-The ride is short and the funicular leaves every 10-15 minutes, so you won’t have to wait too long!
-A return ticket is currently 160 NOK (about $15) and there are student discounts (and dogs ride for free).
+The ride is short, and the funicular leaves every 10–15 minutes, so you won’t have to wait too long!
+A return ticket is currently 130 NOK (about $12.75) and there are student discounts (and dogs ride for free).

-The Fløibanen runs until 11pm every night all year round and is wheelchair and stroller accessible.
+The Fløibanen runs from 7:30am until 11 pm every night all year round and is wheelchair and stroller accessible.
+You can find out more here.

 Another popular park in Bergen is Byparken.
 This park is super centrally located and smaller, but it is definitely one of the most popular places to visit in the city.

-Now, despite living in Bergen, I don’t really know if Byparken is just the small area where the gazebo is or if Festplassen and the large lake behind it are considered Byparken, too… but check it all out!
+Now, despite living in Bergen, I don’t really know if Byparken is just the small area where the gazebo is or if Festplassen and the large lake behind it are considered Byparken, too.

 You will see events hosted around here, as well as the KODE Art Museum.